eavesa2796/M6-Project-E-Commerce-Product-Listing-App/ecom-product-app/README.md

 - The layout and styling provide a visually appealing display.

 ## Bonus Enhancements
-To extend the project, I considered adding:
+To extend the project, I added:
 - A category attribute to filter products by category.
 - Images for each product in the `ProductItem` component.

-## Final Checklist
-Before wrapping up the project, I confirmed that:
-- The product list renders correctly.
-- State and props are used properly across components.
-- CSS styling is applied to enhance the UI.

 This project provided a great starting point for working with React components and passing data efficiently.
 Future enhancements could include event handling, interactivity, and further UI improvements.